Become a Horticulture Specialist: Career Roadmap

 Step 3: Get Licensed

 Individuals who apply pesticides are required to become licensed in most states.
-Licenses are usually issued by a state agricultural or environmental protection board.
-Although licensing requirements vary by state, individuals typically must pass an exam.
+A state's agricultural or environmental protection board usually issues licenses.
+Although licensing requirements vary by state, individuals usually have to pass an exam.
 They may also be required to re-certify on a regular basis.

 Step 4: Become Certified